Picking the Right Type and Size Crate for Your Dog

 2. Plastic crates feature a sturdy and durable material.
 This is ideal for families who travel often with some meeting airline requirements.

 3. Soft-sided crates work for small breed dogs or puppies accustomed to being in a crate.
 The lightweight and flexible materials make this containment easy to setup and teardown.

 4. Wooden crates are for the style-conscious family.
 They are available in a variety of designs that you can integrate into your home décor for a permanent containment solution.

+Now that you may have an idea of what type of crate is right for your dog, you may still be wondering what size crate you should purchase.
 Because dogs come in all shapes and sizes, containment is available in a wide variety of dimensions.
 When figuring out how large of a dog crate you should get, choose one that has room for your dog to stand up, turn around, stretch out, and lie down.
 Any more space than that will encourage your pet to sleep on one side of their crate and relieve themselves on the other.

 Many crates are sold with suggested weight ranges but you’ll want to factor in your dog’s unique physical characteristics as well as their weight.
 A long-legged Whippet might weigh the same as a plump, short-legged Pembroke Welsh Corgi, but the two breeds will have different needs when it comes to choosing an appropriate crate where they can stretch out to sleep.
 As you shop, consider the height and length of the crates to choose one that provides the most comfort for your pet.